 - Nearby Places To Visit: Govind Saheb Mela, Smart Kisan Nursery, and Agri Farm

 Avantikapuri is yet another place in the city of Azamgarh that is one of the top 10 places in Azamgarh.
 One of the things that makes this particular place famous is the ancient legend of a ‘Yagya’ held by a king called Janmejai.
 This king thought that by doing so, he could rid the planet of all the snakes that ever existed.
+It is one of the best tourist places in Azamgarh to visit.

 Other than that AvantikaPuri is well known for both its temples and its ponds.
 It is well known that the People of the city of Azamgarh love to bathe in these ponds.
 AvantikaPuri is located in the Muhammedpur development block of the great city of Azamgarh.